snipsco/snipsmanager/README.rst

 |Build Status| |PyPI| |MIT License|

-The Snips Skills Manager manages configuration of your Snips assistant.
+The Snips Skills Manager is a tool for easily setting up and managing a Snips assistant.

-A single configuration file, the Snipsfile, is required to creating a Snips assistant.
+A single configuration file, the Snipsfile, is required to create a Snips assistant.
 In it, you specify:

 - The URL of your assistant, as created in the `Snips Console <https://console.snips.ai>`_
-- The `skills <https://github.com/michaelfester/awesome-snips/>`_ you want to install.
+- The `skills <https://github.com/michaelfester/awesome-snips/>`_ you want to install
 - If required, additional parameters for you skill, such as an API key, or the IP address of a lamp
 - A simple set of rules which tell how skills should react to incoming intents
 - Various configuration parameters, such as language and logging preferences.

 Check out `Awesome Snips <https://github.com/michaelfester/awesome-snips/>`_, a curated list of Snips skills, assistants and other resources to get you started.
-In particular, make sure to read the `Getting Started guide <>`_.
+In particular, make sure to read the `Getting Started guide <https://github.com/michaelfester/awesome-snips/>`_.

 Installation
 ------------